Liberatys/Sento/Plugins/Choco.md

 ## Usage

-Add the following to the Sento bin file.
+Add the following to your plugin loader

-    abyss.add_plugin("root.choco", ChocoPlugin.new("choco"))
+    ChocoPlugin | path_to_plugin | root.choco choco

 In the .sonol file add